christophershin/GDWYEAR2GAME/README.md

 2. Texturing.

-I, Christopher Shin made most of the textures toggleable, which are the water, the scrolling texture,
+I, Christopher Shin made most of the textures toggleable, which are the water and the scrolling texture.
+The rest seemed unnecessary as the TA said we didn't need to, as well as I wanted to show what was the most important feature we added.